VoltRipper

 The best alternatives, by what you want

-You want the same bike for less → Talaria Sting MX3 (~$3,099, Score 78) The closest cheaper match to a Light Bee X. Similar performance, a genuinely strong aftermarket (the second-deepest in the class), and ~$1,300 less.
-For most people cross-shopping a Sur-Ron, this is the alternative — see Sur-Ron vs Talaria.
+You want the same bike for less → Talaria Sting MX3 (~$3,099, Score 87) The value entry to the Light Bee X — a bit less power (6 vs 10 kW), but genuinely capable, lighter, and ~$700 less, with a strong aftermarket (the second-deepest in the class).
+For budget-minded riders cross-shopping a Sur-Ron, it's the cheapest good way in — see Light Bee X vs Sting MX3 and Sur-Ron vs Talaria (and, going the other way, our Talaria alternatives).

-You want more power per dollar → Apollo RFN Ares (~$4,799, Score 85) A 12.5 kW peak "Sur-Ron killer" with a big battery and a factory headlight.
+You want more power per dollar → Apollo RFN Ares (~$4,799, Score 91) A 12.5 kW peak "Sur-Ron killer" with a big battery and a factory headlight.
 It out-specs the Light Bee on paper; the trade-off is a newer brand with a smaller aftermarket.
+(See the full Apollo RFN Ares vs Light Bee X head-to-head.)

-You want street-legal → Onyx RCR (~$5,199, Score 84) or Delfast Top 3 The Sur-Ron isn't street-legal; these moped/motorcycle-style e-motos are built to be registered.
+You want street-legal -> Stark Varg EX, Onyx RCR (~$5,199, Score 94), or Delfast Top 3 The Sur-Ron isn't street-legal; these moped/motorcycle-style e-motos are built to be registered.
 If road use is the point, start here (and check your state's rules).

 You want more power, same brand → Sur-Ron Ultra Bee (~$6,499) or Storm Bee If you love the Sur-Ron ecosystem but want more, the Ultra Bee (more range/power) and full-size Storm Bee are the in-house step-ups.